Skye, Uist and Harris ferry withdrawn after fault

 The ferry serves the Skye Triangle - sailings between Uig, Lochmaddy and Tarbert

-All sailings on Tuesday have been cancelled
+All sailings on Tuesday and Wednesday have been cancelled

 CalMac has appealed for patience from customers